NY Recycling Association Announces College Grant Recipients

 The College Council provides a forum for New York’s colleges and universities to exchange information on common challenges and best practices.
 In addition to the grant program, members receive a bimonthly newsletter, access to a series of college-oriented environmental webinars, the opportunity to participate in regional and statewide meetings both in person and via conference call, and reduced conference registration fees, among other benefits.

-Next round of applications available soon: stay tuned!
+Next round of applications available now: Apply Today!